Reinforcement Learning for Control of Evolutionary and Ecological Processes: INTRODUCTION

 If mutations are to be incorporated, this would be done via the addition of a linear mapping $\mathbf{M}$ which describes the average rate at which each respective type mutates into any others.
 This mapping would be a symmetric matrix with diagonal entries $1-\delta$, with the off-diagonal entries representing these mutations being some distribution which sums to $\delta$.

-While the early days of population genetics made essentially cutting-edge use of data, for much of the late 20th century (and especially the 21st thus far) algorithmic, heuristic machine learning, and big-data approaches have dominated the analysis of biological data.
-More specifically, compared with the exponential rise in the use of data elsewhere in biomedical and biophysical research, relatively little interaction occurred between theory and data on cutting-edge scales during much of that time-frame.
-Despite being originally theoretical, EGT has still provided useful insights even in abstract yet practical contexts.
-It offers explanations of why superficially strange situations in ecology can remain stable, and in recent years has seen early application to problems in tumor progression and microbial evolution of antibiotic resistance - as discussed in the introduction.
+Compared with the deeply interlinked nature of theory and data analysis within bioscience in the first half of the 20th century, comparatively little interaction occurred between them in the latter half.
+Despite being theoretical, EGT has still provided useful insights even in abstract yet practical contexts.
+It offers explanations of why intuitively strange situations in ecology can remain stable, and in recent years has seen early application to analyzing cancer progression and microbial evolution of antibiotic resistance.
 However, these efforts have in some ways been constrained by the methods used.
 In most applications the number of types $q$ might be three or four, and the entries of $\mathbf{F}$ will be bird's-eye-view estimates from large-scale observations of bacterial and cancer cell populations.

-Now, however, the bioinformatics tools which have emerged in recent decades may allow quantitative researchers to generate higher-fidelity approximations of $\mathbf{F}$ for $q$ large enough to make clinically relevant predictions beyond the simple test cases being assessed at present.
-Such work is critical and cutting edge, and a goal of this paper is to begin the creation of a new class of tools for such researchers to use.
+Bioinformatics tools which have emerged in recent decades may allow quantitative researchers to generate higher-fidelity approximations of $\mathbf{F}$ for $q$ large enough to make clinically relevant predictions beyond the simple test cases being assessed at present.
+Such work is critical, and a goal of this study is to begin the creation of a new class of tools for such researchers to use.
 In particular, work in the area of network inference algorithms has made it increasingly possible to estimate interaction effects within cells and between them.
-This represents an opportunity for a new approach to eco-evolutionary dynamics which can make use of contemporary methods in biomedical data science, and here we explore a new direction along such lines.
+This represents an opportunity for a new approach to evolutionary dynamics which can make use both of contemporary methods in biomedical data sciences \textit{and} of rich theory.